xorbit/wesp32-demos/wesp32_light_server/README.md

 All the helper scripts get their serial port setting from the `wesp32-port.sh` script, this makes it easy to adjust the serial port setting to your system by just editing this single file.

-Binaries for MicroPython can be found on the [MicroPython download page](http://micropython.org/download).
-Download a binary for the ESP32 platform to use on the wESP32.
+Binaries for MicroPython to run this demo need to use [pfalcon's Pycopy fork of MicroPython](https://github.com/pfalcon/pycopy) that needs to be compiled from source.

 To be able to flash the MicroPython image to the wESP32, you need to have [Espressif's esptool.py](https://github.com/espressif/esptool) installed.
 This can be done by running: